 A-Z-HEALTH will adopt an EU best practice and award-winning approach to health literacy training for young people, developed by the CHOICE Foundation in Sweden, under the name of TUTCH (Teens Understanding and Taking Control of Health) approach.
 This is a structured health literacy programme targeting adolescents aged 12–18, as well as young adults up to 25.
 Its primary objective is to enhance knowledge and awareness of the effects of consuming addictive products such as alcohol, tobacco, and illicit substances, and of the mental health conditions linked with those behaviours, while strengthening young people’s decision-making capacities, critical thinking, and resilience.

-The programme is delivered through an interactive, peer-to-peer model in which trained medical students and medical doctors facilitate classroom-based sessions.
+The programme is delivered through an interactive, peer-to-peer model in which trained medical students, through guidance from EMSA, and medical doctors facilitate classroom-based sessions.
 It combines evidence-based health education with participatory methods, including group discussions, scenario-based exercises, and learning materials.
 This approach fosters engagement and encourages active reflection, while maintaining a structured pedagogical framework that can be adapted to different cultural and educational contexts.

 A key feature of the TUTCH approach is its emphasis on high-quality implementation.
 Initial training is delivered on-site by certified CHOICE trainers in each participating country.
 This ensures consistency, methodological integrity, and a strong foundation for local delivery from the outset.
 For international implementation, TUTCH places strong emphasis on co-creation with local stakeholders, including youth organisations, schools, and public health institutions.
 This collaborative process ensures cultural relevance and contextual adaptation, while preserving core content, structure, and educational principles.